Tevis Gabriel

-Tevis Gabriel Alves Santos (born 28 January 2006), known as Tevis Gabriel or just Tevis, is a Brazilian footballer who plays as a forward forCruzeiro.
+Tevis Gabriel Alves Santos (born 28 January 2006), known as Tevis Gabriel or just Tevis, is a Brazilian footballer who plays as a forward for Yokohama F.Marinos, on loan from Cruzeiro.

 Career

 Tevis was born in Barreiros, Pernambuco, and had an unsuccessful trial at Cruzeiro in 2021.
 In December 2022, after impressing with Retrô, he returned to the club and was signed on loan.

 In March 2024, Tevis signed a permanent contract with Cruzeiro until the end of 2026.
 He made his first team – and Série A – debut on 3 October of that year, coming on as a second-half substitute for Gabriel Veron in a 1–0 away loss to Fluminense.